Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: DominanceBench

-DominanceBench (Sec.~\ref{subsec:db}) categorizes artists, landmarks, and characters as low-diversity concepts and everyday objects as high-diversity based on the visual diversity disparity hypothesis.
-Here, we empirically verify this categorization by directly analyzing the visual diversity of LAION training images for each concept in Table~\ref{tab:vocab}.
+DominanceBench (Sec.~\ref{subsec:db}) categorizes artists, landmarks, and characters as high-homogeneity concepts and common objects as low-homogeneity concepts based on the training-image visual homogeneity hypothesis.
+Here, we provide empirical support for this categorization by analyzing the relative visual homogeneity of LAION training images for each concept in Table~\ref{tab:vocab}.

-To quantify visual diversity, we collect LAION training images associated with the top-k most frequent prompts per concept keyword.
-We first rank all LAION captions (length 20–100 characters) that contain the keyword, keep the top-k prompts, and download the training images linked to those prompts via their URLs.
-We then compute CLIP ViT-L/14 image embeddings and measure intra-category cosine distances to assess visual compactness.
+For each concept, we keep the top 1,000 most frequent LAION captions containing the keyword and download the corresponding images.
+We then compute CLIP ViT-L/14 image embeddings and measure intra-category cosine distances to assess relative visual homogeneity.